-- 1. Condemns the continued imposition of economic sanctions by certain powers as tools of political or economic pressure against some Islamic countries, with a view to preventing these countries from exercising their right to decide of their own free will, their own political, economic and social systems. - 2.
-Also condemns the negative impact of economic sanctions concerning the implementation of the right to development.
+1. Condemns the continued imposition of economic sanctions by certain powers as tools of political or economic pressure against some Islamic countries, with a view to preventing these countries from exercising their right to decide of their own free will, their own political, economic and social systems.

+2. Also condemns the negative impact of economic sanctions concerning the implementation of the right to development.

+3. Invites the research institutions and think tanks of OIC Member States to pay due attention to the negative impact and consequences of economic and financial sanctions and do research on relationship between economic sanctions and human rights accountability.

+4. Calls on the OIC Independent Permanent Commission on Human Rights to undertake a comprehensive study on negative impacts and consequences of economic and financial sanctions on enjoyment of all human rights by people of the OIC targeted Member States and to present accordingly an in-depth report to the Council of Foreign Ministers at its Forty Session;

-- 3. Invites the research institutions and think thanks of OIC Member States to pay due attention to the negative impact and consequences of economic and financial sanctions and do research on relationship between economic sanctions and human rights accountability. - 4.
-Reaffirms that economic and financial measures should not be used as tools for political coercion and that under no circumstances should people be deprived of their own means of subsistence and development. - 5.
-Requests the OIC General Secretariat to gather information statistics on the harmful consequences of economic and financial sanctions in order to submit a report thereon, and to coordinate with the Member States to convene a symposium on the economic and financial sanctions and their impact on the Member States. - 6.
-Invites the OIC Groups in New York and Geneva to coordinate and raise the issue under appropriate agenda items and resolutions to highlight its negative impact on the Member States. - 7.
-Requests the Secretary General to follow-up the implementation of this resolution and submit a report thereon to the 39th Session of the Council of Foreign Ministers. - 8.
-Decides to include this question in the agenda of its next session on a priority basis.
+5. Reaffirms that economic and financial measures should not be used as tools for political coercion and that under no circumstances should people be deprived of their own means of subsistence and development.

+6. Requests the OIC General Secretariat to gather information statistics on the harmful consequences of economic and financial sanctions in order to submit a report thereon, and to coordinate with the Member States to convene a symposium on the economic and financial sanctions and their impact on the Member States.

+7. Invites the OIC Groups in New York and Geneva to coordinate and raise the issue under appropriate agenda items and resolutions to highlight its negative impact on the Member States.

+8. Requests the Secretary General to follow-up the implementation of this resolution and submit a report thereon to the 40^{th} Session of the Council of Foreign Ministers.

+9. Decides to include this question in the agenda of its next session on a priority basis.

-RESOLUTION NO.23/38-POL ON REFORM OF THE UNITED NATIONS AND EXPANSION OF UN SECURITY COUNCIL'S MEMBERSHIP
+RESOLUTION NO.23/39-POL ON REFORM OF THE UNITED NATIONS AND EXPANSION OF UN SECURITY COUNCIL'S MEMBERSHIP

-The Thirty-eighth Session of the Council of Foreign Ministers (Session of Peace, Cooperation and Development), held in Astana, Republic of Kazakhstan from 26-28 Rajab 1432H (28-30 June 2011),
+The Thirty-ninth Session of the Council of Foreign Ministers (Session of Solidarity for Sustainable Development), held in Djibouti, Republic of Djibouti from 1-3 Muharram1434H (15-17 November 2012),